 Here are some of the highlights and things to see and do in Paris.

 - Montmartre: Paris’s beautiful and romantic Montmartre.
-Visit here to admire art, view the cities skyline, or relax in a typical Parisian cafe.
+Visit here to admire art, view the city’s skyline, or relax in a typical Parisian cafe.
+See a free walking tour.

 - Visit museums: Paris is inundated with fantastic museums, including the famous Louvre housing the Mona Lisa.
 Others definitely worth visiting include Petit Palais and Musée d’Orsay.